geoffleyland/lua-readosm/README.md

 The Lua tables derived from the underlying FFI data are only created on demand, so doing nothing while parsing an entire file creates no garbage.

+You can ask readosm to only read certain types of elements with a second argument to open.
+For example `readosm.open("map.pbf", "ways")` will read only ways, and `ways,relations` will read only ways and relations.
+Only reading the parts of the file you need can make things *much* faster.

 ## 3. Requirements